mlgordon/vpc/getting-started.md

 {:tip: .tip}
 {:download: .download}

-# Getting started with IBM Cloud Virtual Private Cloud Beta release
+# Getting started with IBM Cloud Virtual Private Cloud

+**The Beta release has closed, access is no longer available.
+Thank you for your interest, your participation, and your feedback.
+Stay tuned for product updates coming soon.**

 Create an {{site.data.keyword.cloud}} Virtual Private Cloud through the [IBM Console ![External link icon](../../icons/launch-glyph.svg "External link icon")]( https://console.bluemix.net/is), the [IBM Cloud command line interface](cli-reference.html), or via [VPC REST APIs](apis.html).